VenkataPendyala/SolarJava/README.md

 # SolarJava
-A small java program that displays a 2d simplified model of the earth-sun moon system.
+A small java program that displays a 2d simplified model of the terrestrial solar system.
+This model only includes Mercury, Venus, Earth, and Mars.
+There are no displayed moons.
+The orbital distances and planetary sizes are not to scale.
+However, the relative orbital velocity of each planet is accurate.
-The program does not display the bodies in accurate size or distance relationships.
-However, per one orbit of the Earth, there are about 13.37 orbits of the Moon.